 “Big-game trophy decision will be announced next week but will be very hard pressed to change my mind that this horror show in any way helps conservation of Elephants or any other animal,” he posted to Twitter Sunday evening.

 Big-game trophy decision will be announced next week but will be very hard pressed to change my mind that this horror show in any way helps conservation of Elephants or any other animal.

 — Donald J. Trump (@realDonaldTrump) November 19, 2017

 In the face of widespread public backlash, Tump announced late Friday that he has suspended — at least for now — his administration’s decision toreverse an Obama-era banon the importation of elephant trophies from Zimbabwe and Zambia.

 “Put big game trophy decision on hold until such time as I review all conservation facts,” he posted to Twitter.
 He adding that the issue has been “under study for years” but that he would provide an update after additional review.

 Put big game trophy decision on hold until such time as I review all conservation facts.
 Under study for years.
 Will update soon with Secretary Zinke.
 Thank you!

 — Donald J. Trump (@realDonaldTrump) November 18, 2017

+The decision regarding elephants was made public not by the federal agency but via a celebratory news release early Tuesday from Safari Club International, a trophy hunting advocacy group that, along with the National Rifle Association, sued to block the 2014 ban.
 Greg Sheehan, principal deputy director of the FWS, broke the news to the hunting organization during the African Wildlife Consultative Forum in Tanzania, an agency spokesperson told HuffPost.
-The forum, which ended Friday, is being hosted by the Safari Club International Foundation and the United Republic of Tanzania.
+The forum, which ended Friday, was hosted by the Safari Club International Foundation and the United Republic of Tanzania.